dmitry-ivanov/laravel-testing-tools/README.md

 #### `emulateLocal()`

-Emulates that application is working at `local` environment:
+Emulate that application is running on the `local` environment:

 ```php
 $this->emulateLocal();